-When You see my art, you see my heart. - Hans Van de Bovenkamp
+When you see my art, you see my heart. - Hans Van de Bovenkamp

 Best known for his monumental sculpture created primarily for open-air public locales, Hans Van de Bovenkamp has been described as an artist-mystic whose work with gateways and portals, inspired by prehistoric menhirs like those of Stonehenge, intends a warm, welcoming, and transformative experience.